michaeloluwadamilare/evoting-php/README.md

 # evoting-php
- this ia a web application
+ this is a web electonic voting application